 Community Centers: Goodman Community Center, Kennedy Heights Community Center, Lussier Community Education Center, Middleton Youth Center, MSCR Meadowood Neighborhood Center

 Girls Inc. inspires all girls to be strong, smart, and bold, providing more than 138,000 girls across the U.S. and Canada with life-changing experiences and real solutions to the unique issues girls face.
 In 2018, 810 girls at 26 sites — from elementary to high school — received over 12,000 hours of Girls Inc. programming.
 We’re poised to help more and more girls become strong, smart and bold.

 There are many ways to show your support of Girls Inc. of Greater Madison.
 Consider:

-We are located inside of the Goodman Community Center at 149 Waubesa Street in Madison, right next to the bike path.
+We are located inside the Goodman Community Center at 214 Waubesa St. in Madison, right next to the bike path.